Monitoring and modelling nitrogen dynamics, and developing strategies to reduce nitrogen losses

 Nitrogen fertilizer inefficiency represents a major environmental and agronomic challenge in European agriculture.
 The NitroScope project aims to harmonize data collection and modelling across Europe to reduce nitrogen losses and develop site specific nitrogen loss reduction strategies.

-Only 30–50% of nitrogen fertilizers applied to crops are taken up by plants, while 50–70% of nitrogen is lost as nitrate (nitrogen leaching) or as ammonia, nitrous oxide (gaseous emissions), causing groundwater pollution and greenhouse gas emissions.
+Only 30–50% of nitrogen fertilizers applied to crops are taken up by plants.
+The remaining 50–70% of the nitrogen is lost as nitrate that leaches from the soil, and as gaseous emissions of ammonia and nitrous oxide, causing groundwater pollution and greenhouse gas emissions.

 Nitrogen-related data collection and modelling within the European Union are fragmented.
 This has prevented the calculation of an accurate pan-European nitrogen balance and the implementation of effective measures to reduce nitrogen losses.